Alum Austin Lee MCRP ’10 Publishes New Memoir

 You can purchase the Kindle version on Amazon: https://go.rutgers.edu/attraversare

-Austin Lee's new book book Attraversare, which features the back of a woman with long dark hair walking in a rugged desert landscape with a rainbow in a blue sky.Austin originally hails from California, where he found himself a participant in the policy decisions that led to the first region-wide COVID-19 lockdown in the U.S. After his wife passed away during this time, Austin became an “analog nomad” – basically, he became an old-fashioned writer, traveling with a pen and paper and moving to places that inspired him to write.
+Austin Lee's new book book Attraversare, which features the back of a woman with long dark hair walking in a rugged desert landscape with a rainbow in a blue sky.Austin originally hails from California, where he found himself a participant in the policy decisions that led to the first region-wide COVID-19 lockdown in the U.S. After his wife passed away during this time, Austin became an “analog nomad” – an old-fashioned writer, traveling with a pen and paper and moving to places that inspired him to write.

 Recent Posts